I think it’s safe to say that 2020 was an eye-opener.

-My life, my gifts, my ministry (which really includes Coaching).
-No one can make me feel guilty unless I allow them to – and that’s not going to happen anymore.
+My life, my gifts, and my ministry (which includes coaching).
+No one can make me feel guilty unless I allow them to – and that won’t happen anymore.

-In 2021, I can finally say that I released myself of the burden of excessive guilt, inhibition and self doubt.
-Now, I choose to live with Clarity, Integrity and Purpose.
+In 2021, I can finally say I released myself from the burden of excessive guilt, inhibition, and self-doubt.
+Now, I choose to live with Clarity, Integrity, and Purpose.
 It’s so liberating!